-For this article I am considering dogs to be older if they are seven years or older.
-However in health and lifespan terms, medium and smaller dogs, such as miniature poodles and cocker spaniels, are generally considered older at 9 years and above because on average they have a longer lifespan than the larger breeds.
+For this article, I am considering dogs to be older if they are seven years or older.
+However, in health and lifespan terms, medium and smaller dogs (such as miniature poodles and cocker spaniels) are generally considered older at nine years and above.
+This is because, on average, they have a longer lifespan than the larger breeds.

-Whether you are reading this because you are thinking about adopting a dog or out of curiosity I hope to be able to dispel some of the worries you might have about adopting an older dog and help you decide whether it would be a good option for you.
+Whether you are reading this because you are thinking about adopting a dog or if you're just reading this out of curiosity, I hope to be able to dispel some of the worries you might have about adopting an older dog and help you decide whether it would be a good option for you.

 Whilst young dogs are sometimes brought into rescue because their owners have found them too boisterous or difficult to train or because they chewed things up when left, older dogs rarely come into rescue for those reasons.

 Older dogs may be given up because: their owner has died or had to move into residential care where dogs aren’t allowed, their owner can’t afford to keep them, the owner has decided they would prefer to get a younger pet, their owner has had a baby and the dog has struggled to accept the baby or the owner no longer has time to care for the dog, the owner’s working hours have changed and the dog is being left for too long, they are no longer needed for breeding.

 Why Do Older Dogs Come Into Rescue Centres?